cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 You can keep holding `Shift` and tapping `Enter` to play lots of 440Hz notes!
 Yay music!

 At this point you can play whatever note you want by entering in the correct frequency.
 But perhaps this seems inconvenient; you might like to define notes closer to how we read and write music.
-You actually have a two options for creating a sound:
+You actually have two options for creating a sound:

 ```
 Synth().notef(440)